harryho/blog-hugo/content/_index.md

 # Create a blog site on GitHub Pages within Windows environment

-After I setup the test blog via hugo on my ubuntu machine, I decided to use this to create a blog to GitHub pages on my windows machine.
+After I setup a blog site with hugo on my ubuntu machine, I decided to use it to create a blog to GitHub pages on my windows machine, since I use Windows machine as workstation.
 If you use Unix-* system, I pretty sure you can follow the [Hugo Quick Start](https://gohugo.io/overview/quickstart/) and [Hosting on GitHub Pages](https://gohugo.io/tutorials/github-pages-blog) to create a blog to GitHub pages within 5 mins, but when I try to do the same on Windows machine, it took me over 30 mins.
 I hope this blog can help someone want to do sth similar within Windows environment.

 ## Assumptions